 A financial derivative is a tradable product or contract that ‘derives’ its value from an underlying asset.
 The underlying asset can be stocks, currencies, commodities, indices, and even interest rates.
 Derivatives were originally designed to help investors eliminate exchange rate risks, but their utility has grown over the years to help investors not only mitigate various types of risks but also to access more market opportunities.
 Derivatives are now attractive to many types of investors because they help them to remain exposed to price changes of different financial assets without actually owning them.

 Types of Derivatives:

-There are a number of financial derivatives that are offered either OTC (Over-the-counter) or via an Exchange.
-Derivatives values are affected by the performance of the underlying asset or, as mentioned, the contract.
+The most common types of derivative contracts are futures, options and CFDs.
+These are offered either OTC (Over-the-counter) or via an Exchange.
+The derivative’s value is affected by the performance of the underlying asset and also the contract conditions.

 The more common derivatives used in online trading are:

-Trading options on the derivatives markets gives traders the right to buy (CALL) or sell (PUT) an underlying asset at a specified price, on or before a certain date with no obligations this being the main difference between options and futures trading.
-Essentially, options are very similar to futures contracts.
-However, options are more flexible.
-This makes it preferable for many traders and investors.
+Trading options on the derivatives markets gives traders the right to buy (CALL) or sell (PUT) an underlying asset at a specified price, on or before a certain date.
+The holder has no obligation to buy the underlying asset.
+This is the main difference between Options and Futures.

 Futures vs. Options